-Policy for Managing Dialogue with General Shareholders and Investors understanding of the Parent's strategies and activities and to encourage their long-term commitment, and on the other hand, it allows the Parent to gather elements that are useful for guiding strategies, decisions and action plans, guaranteeing the high standards of governance to which the Parent is committed.
+Policy for Managing Dialogue with General Shareholders and Investors

+IREN S.p.A. has always attached great importance to continuous, open and transparent communication with all shareholders, investors and the market because, on the one hand, it helps to improve their understanding of the Parent's strategies and activities and to encourage their long-term commitment, and on the other hand, it allows the Parent to gather elements that are useful for guiding strategies, decisions and action plans, guaranteeing the high standards of governance to which the Parent is committed.
 Discussion, dialogue and listening represent a key element for the creation of value in the medium-long term and for the continuous improvement of strategies, objectives and economic, environmental, social and governance results, through the understanding of the needs and legitimate requests of stakeholders.